madsboddum/stf/README.md

 ## Creating releases

 Simply push a new git tag and the CI will create a new release with the tag as the version number.
-Could be "v1.0.0" for example.
+Could be "1.0.0" for example.

+Make sure the version string works - it's broken with "v1.0.0" for example.
+Test by quickly hardcoding the version in the build.gradle.kts file.